tarof429/stuckathome/rhcsa/README.md

 ## Containers

 In RedHat, containers are managed using podman.
-It needs to be installed on the system.
+The podman packages needs to be installed on the system.

 ```sh
 dnf install podman
 ```

+On the RHCSA exam, containers are used to run services that would normally be run on the server itself.
+However, this requires additional configuration.

 To run a container: